smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.8.3 =
+Important fix — update immediately if your Gatey blocks (Authenticator, Account Attribute, or Form Field) lost styling or alignment.
+The previous version escaped wrapper attributes incorrectly; this update restores proper class, style, and data-* handling while keeping the output secure.

 = 1.8.2 =
 Update to restore the built-in Hub for WPSuite.io component (site connection, subscription, and licence management) and to fix a wp-login sync issue where Cognito email changes blocked login.